- Retail businesses have been adversely impacted by the rise of e-commerce businesses and the shopping convenience they offer.

 Like other industries, the rise of the internet has had a substantial impact on nearly all aspects of the Commercial Real Estate (CRE) business.
-Driven by the proliferation of internet-based retailers, like Amazon, offering low prices and the convenience of home delivery, the impact has been particularly profound for retail real estate properties and their tenants whose businesses have been shuttered by the thousands.
+Driven by the proliferation of internet-based retailers, like Amazon, offering low prices and the convenience of home delivery, the impact has been particularly profound for retail real estate properties in the United States and their tenants whose businesses have been shuttered by the thousands.

-In response to the changes, retail assets have been punished by the market with higher cap rates and retail landlords have been forced to rethink their tenant strategy to minimize vacancy and provide an offering commensurate with current trends.
-What is the answer for real estate investors?
-For this asset class, we believe it is retailers that sell services, not products.
+In response to the changes, retail asset classes have been punished by the market with higher cap rates and retail property owners have been forced to rethink their tenant strategy to minimize vacancy and provide an offering commensurate with current trends.
+The exact changes and strategies vary by property owner and market,but we believe the strategy with the most promise – and staying power – is a sustained shift towards retail tenants who offer services, not products.

 The Case for Service-Oriented Retail Investments

-Despite the general retail headwinds, we believe that well placed, and thoughtfully curated, service-based retail centers present an attractive investment opportunity based on the premise that a medical checkup, personal training session, or haircut can’t be “experienced” online.
-They require that a person be physically present and we think that the businesses that offer these services will continue to thrive for the tenants as well as investors and property owners as we find ourselves in an increasingly digital world.
-We know that foot traffic will fill the square feet in our investments if we fill it with service-oriented retail tenants.
+Despite the general retail headwinds,we believe that well placed, and thoughtfully curated, service-based retail centers present an attractive investment opportunity based on the premise that a medical checkup, personal training session, or haircut can’t be “experienced” online.
+They require that a person be physically present and we think that the businesses that offer these retail services will continue to thrive for tenants, investors, and property owners as we find ourselves in an increasingly digital world.
+We believe that these types of service provider tenants can drive a large amount of foot traffic, which will in turn attract high quality tenants to the property.

 This investment thesis is further supported by the following:

-“Guilt by Association:” While it’s undeniable that e-commerce has exacted a significant toll on local retail businesses, the impact hasn’t been felt equally.
-Shopping malls with department store anchors have had a hard time in recent years.
+- “Guilt by Association:” While it’s undeniable that e-commerce has exacted a significant toll on local retail businesses, the impact hasn’t been felt equally.
+For example, shopping malls with department store anchors have struggled in recent years while grocery stores and boutique fitness studios have thrived.
 We believe that destination or service-oriented retail assets have been deemed “guilty by association” with the broader retail space category and that their higher cap rates represent a value play for long term investors.

-NNN Leases: A triple net lease (NNN) means that the tenant is responsible for the rent and the operating expenses associated with the property.
-They’re common with many service-oriented retailers and we think that their limited maintenance requirements generate portfolio efficiencies.
+- NNN Leases: A triple net lease (NNN) means that the tenant is responsible for the rent and the operating expenses associated with the property.
+They are common with many service-oriented retailers and we think that their limited maintenance requirements generate portfolio efficiencies.
 In addition, service-oriented centers with NNN leases tend to be more marketable than those without.

-Management Efficiency: In our decades of commercial real estate experience, we’ve found that there’s an efficiency in managing retail shopping centers that make scaling a portfolio easier.
-Purchasing multiple centers can provide economies of scale, creating a profitable opportunity to build a portfolio of service-based retail centers.
+- Management Efficiency: In our decades of commercial real estate experience, we’ve found that there’s an efficiency in managing retail shopping centers that make scaling a portfolio easier.
+Purchasing multiple centers, especially in the same market, can provide economies of scale, creating a profitable opportunity to build a portfolio of service-based retail centers.

 Combined, these factors drive our retail acquisition strategy, which is to pursue value-add shopping centers whose tenants are either service-oriented or experiential retail businesses.

-Although we believe that the service-oriented retail opportunity is substantial, it’s not without risk.
+Although we believe that the service-oriented retail opportunity is substantial, it is not without risk.
 Consumers have notoriously fickle tastes that can dramatically change the retail landscape in a short period of time.
 In addition, there are other risks that must be carefully considered including:

-Location: For retail investments, location is perhaps the most critical aspect of the purchase.
-However, locations can change and the long term success of a retail property is directly affected by the characteristics of the surrounding neighborhood, which can change significantly over time.
-It’s important to invest in communities with a track record of stability.
+- Real Estate Market: For retail investments, location is perhaps the most critical aspect of the purchase.
+However, locations can change and the long term success of a retail property is directly correlated with the supply and demand characteristics of the surrounding neighborhood, which can change significantly over time.
+It’s important to invest in communities with a track record of growth, stability, and support for service-oriented retail businesses.

-Trends and Fads: More than other industries, the retail business is particularly susceptible to short-lived trends and fads.
+- Trends and Fads: More than other industries, the retail business is particularly susceptible to short-lived trends and fads.
 As such, it’s important to purchase properties with tenants who have a track record of longevity and stability.
+For example, from the early to mid-2000s, there was a run of frozen yogurt store concepts.
+They were successful for a while, but ultimately proved to be a fad without longevity.
+Compare this to a grocery store which has always been, and will always be, needed.

-Holding Period: For a profitable exit, a retail investment requires a lengthy holding period, often 10 years of more.
-But, a lot can change in 10 years and the success of the investment can be negatively impacted by broader macroeconomic trends over the holding period.
+- Holding Period: For a profitable exit, a retail investment requires a lengthy holding period, often 10 years of more.
+But, a lot can change in 10 years and the success of the investment can be negatively impacted by broader macroeconomic trends over that time.
+For example, in a worst case scenario, a property could be purchased at full occupancy near the top of a market, but a recession late in the holding period could drive increased vacancy.
+At this point, a decision would have to be made to either sell the property into a down market or extend the planned holding period until a rebound is expected.
+This could be years.

 To mitigate these risks, we rely on our decades of expertise in finding, selecting, and managing retail assets through all phases of the economic cycle.